Snaacky/thewiki/docs/advanced/naming.md

 These naming schemes are **bad** as they:

 Do not include the [type of release](/guides/quality/#types-of-releases) and [where it is sourced from](/guides/quality/#blu-ray-vs-web)
+:   - It can be harder to determine which release is the better one
-:   - File 2 does not list the video codec/resolution, audio codec, "Blu-ray/WEB" source, dual audio, etc.
+    - File 2 does not list the video codec/resolution, audio codec, "Blu-ray/WEB" source, dual audio, etc.

 May be too long in length
+:   - Many programs do not support file paths longer than 256 characters
-:   - File 2 includes episode chapters in the file name, which results in a long file name
+    - File 2 includes episode chapters in the file name, totaling 159 characters alone

-Use an invalid naming scheme
+Use an inefficient/invalid naming scheme
-:   - File 1 separates the season and episode number (`S2 - 08`). *As a result, some programs may incorrectly parse this as `S01E08`*
+:   - File 1 uses absolute numbering for episodes. *We recommend using the `SXXEXX` format instead*
     - File 3 uses brackets to hold the season and episode number (`[S02,E00]`). *As a result, some programs may incorrectly parse this as a release group*

-Alter or uses a condensed show title
+Alter or uses an incorrect title
+:   - Some programs may fetch incorrect title metadata
-:   - File 3 uses the incorrect order for the show title (`From Me to You Kimi Ni Todoke` instead of `Kimi ni Todoke - From Me to You`)
+    - File 3 uses the incorrect order for the show title (`From Me to You Kimi Ni Todoke` instead of `Kimi ni Todoke - From Me to You`)
-    - File 4 uses a condensed show title (`Masamune` instead of `Masamune-kun's Revenge` or `Masamune-kun no Revenge`)
+    - File 4 does not include the show year. *As a result, media servers may fetch incorrect metadata ([JoJo's Bizarre Adventure](https://thetvdb.com/series/jojos-bizarre-adventure) is detected instead of [JoJo's Bizarre Adventure (2012)](https://thetvdb.com/series/jojos-bizarre-adventure-2012))*

 Using good naming schemes, it could look like the following: